-This information is just for a launching pad for more information.
+This information is just a launching pad of a few resources to connect to other sources.
 If you have any suggestions of relevant sites we should add, please refer to our Contact Us page to submit a suggestion.

 - Blair, Edward.
 Leadville: Colorado's Magic City.
 Boulder: Fred Pruitt Books, 1980.

 - Griswold, Don L. and Jean Harvey Griswold.
 History of Leadville and Lake County, Colorado.
 [2 volumes] Boulder: University Press of Colorado, 1996.

 - Buys, Christian J. A Quick History of Leadville.
 Lake City, Colorado: Western Reflections Publishing Company, 2011.